segmentio/segment-docs/src/unify/identity-resolution/identity-resolution-onboarding.md

 A profile already exists with `user_id` **abc123** and `email` **jane@example1.com**.
 A new event comes in with new `user_id` **abc456** but the same `email` **jane@example1.com**.

 If this event maps to this profile, the resulting profile would then contain two `user_id` values and one `email`.
 Given that `user_id` has a limit of 1, this exceeds the limit of that identifier.
 As a result, Segment checks the priority of the `user_id` identifier.
-Because `email` and `user_id` are the two identifiers on the event and `email` ranks lower than `user_id`, Segment demotes `email` as an identifier on the incoming event and tries again.
+Since `email` ranks lower than `user_id`, Segment demotes `email` as an identifier on the incoming event and tries again.

 At this point, the event searches for any profiles that match just the identifier user_id `abc456`.
 Now there are no existing profiles with this identifier, so Segment creates a new profile with user_id `abc456`.